Fireline-Science/enviroplus-sensor/README.md

 This repo used the Viam example sensor module to create a Python sensor for use in Viam robots.
 The sensor is like this one: https://shop.pimoroni.com/products/enviro?variant=31155658457171.
 We use the enviroplus Python library: https://github.com/pimoroni/enviroplus-python.

+The current code is only collecting the readings from the MICS6814 analog gas sensor and reports the values for NH3, oxidising, and reducing readings.
+This was our first interest, but it should be fairly straightforward to add readings from the other sensors with small changes.

 ## Creating a new Viam module in the Viam registry